Richard Melville Brooker

-Richard Melville "Bill" Brooker was a British soldier, spy, instructor, and commando during World War II, and integral to the Allied effort in defeating the Axis.
+Richard Melville "Bill" Brooker was a British soldier, spy instructor, and commando during World War II, and integral to the Allied effort in defeating the Axis.
 He was a member of Churchill's Special Operations Executive (SOE), and Commandant of Camp X, where he trained the men and women who would become the leaders of the Office of the Coordinator of Information (COI), which became the Office of Strategic Services (OSS), a precursor to the Central Intelligence Agency (CIA).
 He is considered one of the fathers of modern American central intelligence, and gained the admiration of William J. Donovan and Allen Dulles, and even is mentioned as being a great instructor of spies in the memoirs of Kim Philby.

 Early life

-Brooker was born on 23 December 1909 in Paris, France.
-In the years before World War II, he was a traveling salesman for Nestlé.
-Those who knew him gave him the title of a "born salesman."
+Brooker was born on 23 December 1909 in Paris, France, son of Richard William Brooker, of Mill Hill London. manager of travel agency Thomas Cook & Son's Paris office.
+In the years before World War II, Brooker was employed by a Mincing Lane-based merchant in the City of London, later joining Nestlé at their headquarters in Switzerland and becoming a travelling salesman, working extensively across Europe.
 Prior to the war, Brooker joined the Force Service Protectorate.